 “It was terrifying because the economy in 2009 was not so good and jobs were hard to come by, especially for those of us in our 50s,” she said.
 “It was between Joliet Junior College and studying prosthetics or COD and studying fashion design.
 I decided for once in my life to be semi-frivolous and chose fashion over prosthetics.
 I really wanted to learn advanced garment construction and design garments that I wanted to sew and wear.
 It’s a very liberating experience knowing that you can visualize an idea and then be able to execute it.”

 With College of DuPage relatively close to where she lives, Smith also took advantage of evening and weekend classes.
-The coursework gave her the confidence to apply for her current job, sewing "sample" bedding items for the photography on WakeUpFrankie.com.
+The coursework gave her the confidence to apply for a job sewing “sample” bedding items for the photography on WakeUpFrankie.com.

 “I probably would never have attempted or thought to apply for a sewing job without the basic and technical skills that I had acquired from my classes at COD,” she said.
 “Every instructor was extremely helpful and generous with their time, knowledge and experience.
 I feel very privileged to have had them as teachers.”

-Although her job has slowed her progress on a degree, she plans to graduate in 2014 or 2015.
+Although her job has slowed her progress on a degree, she still plans to graduate.